 Each witness must either sign or attest the will, or acknowledge the signature in the presence of a testator

-The legal presumption that the will has been validity executed unless evidence says otherwise
+The legal presumption that the will has been validly executed unless evidence says otherwise

 In addition, the rules about who can and cannot witness a will’s creation are very strict.